Interpreter in Microsoft Teams meetings

 When you turn on Interpreter during a Teams meeting, you’ll be able to hear Interpreter translate other participants into your preferred language.

-When someone speaks in a language other than yours, you’ll hear the translation over the original speaker’s audio.
+When someone speaks in a language other than your preferred language, you’ll hear the translation over the original speaker’s audio.
 You’ll also see an indicator on the original speaker’s video feed that shows their speech is being translated.

 People who don’t have Interpreter turned on will also see an indicator that someone’s speech is being translated.
 This provides everyone with a cue to let translation finish before they unmute and start speaking.